xylix/wwww-english-robotframework-browser-workshop/README.md

 - 1:30 Workshopping
 - 20 mins: discussion & wrapup (ups and downs, how Browser seemed, what could be improved)
 - 10 mins: Roadmap: Current and future plans of robotframework-browser

+## Example map

+Topics:

+You will learn:
+- Control of Pages, Contexts and Browsers
+- Implicit waits (How playwright’s implicit wait heuristics work?)
+- Implicit cleanup
+- Assertion syntax
+- Performance
+- Possibilities and interest for future features and plugins

+Examples: